-1970 Bad weather at the beginning of the year made inroads into the availability of the St Pancras - Bedford dmu fleet.
-Many ran with short formations, whilst a number of Type 2's were used, both to haul the dmu's themselves or scratch sets of mainline coaching stock.
+1970 Bad weather at the beginning of the year made inroads into the availability of the St Pancras - Bedford diesel multiple unit fleet.
+Many ran with short formations, whilst a number of Type 2s were used, both to haul the units themselves or scratch sets of mainline coaching stock.
 More serious problems affected services south of the Thames when snow and freezing rain arrived on January 6th.
 Severe icing affected the Portsmouth direct line between Pirbright and Winchester, whilst on the Brighton line between Balcombe and Haywards Heath freezing rain falling at 6.00am coated the rails with ice an inch thick.
-For most of the morning the services were in chaos over this line, the use of diesels being the only certain method of assisting the emus and with the reduction in freight services, the diesels were few.
+For most of the morning the services were in chaos over this line, the use of diesels being the only certain method of assisting the electric units and with the reduction in freight services, the diesels were few.
 The closure of the Lewes - Uckfield line had also deprived the operating authorities of an alternate route.
 Interestingly a similar problem had struck this very location on New Year's Eve causing the same operating difficulties.
 Over on the South Eastern Division things were only a little easier.
 The de-icing trains were operating but were generally ineffective due to the rapid temperature fluctuations.
 No trains ran between Tonbridge & Orpington or through Maidstone East during the morning creating numerous difficulties.
 On 8th blizzard conditions were encountered during the evening rush hour.
-The next morning the derailment of emu 5033 at Plumstead closed the North Kent line most of the day.
+The next morning the derailment of unit 5033 at Plumstead closed the North Kent line most of the day.
 The snows of the 6th also impacted services in Scotland.

 A major blizzard occurred on February 12th over southern England, in the London area snow was still on the ground on February 15th.
 Snow was responsible for blocked points at multiple locations between Cannon Street and Ramsgate on February 17th.

 March 4th brought a major snowfall to the southern half of the country causing major disruption of the electric services between Euston and Birmingham.
 It is reported that the heavy snowfall affected the standing electric locomotives, the weight of the snow causing the pantographs to lose contact with the overhead, and affecting the proper working of the raising mechanism.
 Once the seriousness of the delays was recognised services were diverted to St Pancras and Paddington, which despite their heavy snowfall (16in reported in many places) seemed to handle the traffic very well.
 The Walsall area suffered very badly with the morning service devastated, dmu's filling in for the failed local electrics.
 The Bescot and Saltley snow ploughs were put to work powered by 1822 & 1725 respectively whilst steam lance equipped 1841 spent all day freeing pointwork.
 The SR also was hit hard, especially in the morning.
 Blizzard conditions in East Kent made the evening commute a little out of the ordinary.
 Perhaps the most serious delay was at Walmer when a Dover bound service become stuck for almost three hours.